andymcloid/dotbox-ui/README.md

 - **Documentation testing**: Verifies the docs server starts successfully

 ### Automated Releases
-- **On release creation**: Automatically builds and publishes to npm
+- **On release creation**: Automatically builds and creates release assets
 - **GitHub Pages**: Documentation is automatically deployed
 - **Release assets**: Distribution files are attached to each GitHub release